top of page

 Once your emotions are in check, find a time to have the conversation with your child.
 It’s easier to have difficult conversations with teens while doing some sort of activity rather than sitting down face to face.
 Possibly go for a drive or for a walk.
 Do something that will allow you both to talk about your feelings without having to maintain eye contact the whole time.

 Make sure that your child understands how serious bullying is.
-Many children start to bully others without reaslizing just how serious the consequences can be.
+Many children start to bully others without realizing just how serious the consequences can be.
 Try to get your child to explain why they were doing it and go from there.
 Talk through the consequences of bullying to help your child develop empathy for their victim.

 Make a plan for rectifying it